 MELISSA CONFER, M.A.
 CCC-SLP

 Melissa has gained experience through working in the private practice setting, within the Arlington County Public Schools system, at a private school for special needs children, and through various camps.
-Melissa enjoys working with a wide vareity of children, especially those with Autism, Down Syndrome, Childhood Apraxia of Speech, developmental disabilities, expressive and receptive language delays/disorders, articulation disorders, and reading disabilities.
+Melissa enjoys working with a wide variety of children, expecially those with Autism, Down Syndrome, Childhood Apraxia of Speech, developmental disabilities, expressive and receptive language delays/disorders, articulation disorders, and reading disabilities.
 Melissa lives in Warrenton, Virginia with her family.

 JENNIFER APPEL, M.A.
 CCC-SLP